-In December 2017, the Head, Neck and Spine Committee made additional improvements to the Concussion Protocol:
+For the 2018 season, the Head, Neck and Spine Committee made additional improvements to the Concussion Protocol:

 - Defined impact seizure and fencing responses as independent signs of potential loss of consciousness, representing “No-Go” criteria under the current Protocol.
 Players who display either of these signs at any time shall be removed from play and may not return to the game.

 - Required an evaluation for all players demonstrating gross motor instability (e.g., stumbling or falling to the ground when trying to stand) to determine the cause of the instability.
 If the team physician, in consultation with the sideline UNC, determines the instability to be neurologically caused, the player is designated a “No-Go” and may not return to play.

 - Officials, teammates, and coaching staffs have been instructed to take an injured player directly to a member of the medical team for appropriate evaluation, including a concussion assessment, if warranted.

 - Required all players who undergo any concussion evaluation on game day to have a follow-up evaluation conducted the following day by a member of the medical staff.